 Editor’s note: This story has been updated with the latest information.

-While eligible travellers will be allowed to enter the U.K., they must self-isolate for 10 days in government-supervised hotel accommodations.
-The hotel quarantine measure applies to all arrivals from travel ban countries and costs £1,750 for a solo adult traveller.
+While eligible travellers will be allowed to enter the U.K., they still must pre-book to self-isolate for 10 days in government-supervised hotel accommodations.
+The hotel quarantine measure costs £2,250 for a solo adult traveller.
 The cost of the package includes accommodation, food and drink, testing whilst in quarantine, transport to and from the airport and security.